Integrity and

 Negative actions don’t ever cause positive effects.

-3 You can concern your
+3 You can concern your attention with

-negative conduct or appearance that will distract your awareness of the conduct
+appearance that will distract your awareness of the conduct of your own mind

-of your own mind and your sense of what's positive.
+and your sense of what's positive.

 Your own character and behavior include some